Arithmetic duality for finite Galois modules over two-dimensional local fields of mixed characteristic

+so given $(a_1,\dots,a_s)$ any finite $p$-basis of $k$, the family $(a_1,\dots,a_s,x_1,\dots,x_r)$ is a strong $p$-basis of $A$ and $h^{A/k}(R)$ simultaneously.
+It follows that $h^{A/k}(R)$ is relatively perfect over $A$ by \Lemma{p-basis comparison}.2.
+Conversely, relatively perfect $A$-algebras are automatically flat by \cite[Prop.
+5.2]{Kato86}, so any lift of $R$ relatively perfect and complete over $A$ must coincide with $h^{A/k}(R)$. \end{remark}

+\begin{remark}[usefulness of case 2] In this paper we use only case 1 of \Proposition{Kato lift complete}, which applies to both rings of positive equal characteristic and of mixed characteristic.
+Case 2 gives an analogous result for rings of equal characteristic $0$, but in practice it is less useful because the formally étale condition is too restrictive in characteristic $0$.
+For instance, if $A$ has equal characteristic $p>0$, the Kato lift of a relatively perfect $k$-algebra is relatively perfect over $A$ in many cases (\textit{e.g.} if $A$ is regular and $[k:k^p]<+\infty$, see \Remark{Kato lift characterizations}).
+By contrast if $A$ has characteristic $0$, the algebra $h^{A/k}(R)$ in either case 1 or case 2 is generally not formally étale. \end{remark}

-\begin{lemma}[local RP is good] Let $k$ be a ring of prime characteristic $p>0$ and $R$ a $k$-algebra. \begin{enumerate} \item If $k$ is reduced and $R$ is flat relatively perfect over $k$, then $R$ is reduced. \item If $k$ is reduced with $p$-basis $X$, and $R$ is a reduced $k$-algebra, then $R$ is relatively perfect over $k$ if and only if $X$ is a $p$-basis of $R$. \item If $k$ is a field such that $[k:k^p]<\infty$ and $R$ is the relative perfection of a smooth $k$-algebra, then $R$ is a finite product of integral domains, which are relatively perfectly smooth over $k$. \end{enumerate} \end{lemma}
+\begin{lemma}[local RP is good] Let $k$ be a field such that $[k:k^p]<\infty$ and $R$ is the relative perfection of a smooth $k$-algebra, then $R$ is a finite product of integral domains, which are relatively perfectly smooth over $k$. \end{lemma}

-\begin{myproof}[of \Lemma{local RP is good}] For $B$ an $\FF_p$-algebra, write $B^{(p)}$ the ring $B$ with $B$-algebra structure given by the absolute Frobenius $F_B:B\to B$.